tschwecke/harvey/README.md

 * ```stringify``` - converts a JSON object into a string
 * ```base64``` - encodes a string to base64

 And more may be added in the future.
 See the README.md under the ./lib/actions directory for more detailed information about each action.
+Actions can be run either before or after the test by specifying them in the 'preActions' or 'postActions' arrays.
+Actions run after the test have access to the 'response' variable that contains details of the previous response.
 Here is an example of setting a token variable:

 	{
 		"setupAndTeardowns": [{